Skip to content

 D(x, z) Min= D(x, y) + D(y, z);

-Using functional value for aggregation, like in the example above is often helping readability.
-Of course, you are free to use aggregation of positional arguments as well.
+Using functional values for aggregation, as shown above, often improves readability.
+However, you are free to use positional argument aggregation as well.

 D(x, y, path?
 ArgMin= [x] -> 1) Min= 1 :- E(x, y);